Public Health Preparedness

 Who We Are & What We Do

 The Public Health Preparedness Program is responsible for planning, responding, and aiding in the recovery from major incidents impacting the public's health.
-A large part of what we do involves taking a positive and proactive approach to help individuals, families, businesses, and communities prepare.
-The Public Health Preparedness Program is engaging in collaborative, community focused emergency health planning to address a wide range of public health emergencies, including natural disasters, terrorist attacks, and pandemics.
-We are creating plans, testing them, and conducting training in order to better protect the residents of Bucks County.
+We take a positive and proactive approach to help individuals, families, businesses, and communities prepare.
+The Public Health Preparedness Program engages in collaborative, community focused emergency health planning to address a wide range of public health emergencies, including natural disasters, terrorist attacks, and pandemics.
+We create response plans, test them, and conduct training in order to better protect the residents of Bucks County.

 What You Can Do

 Any amount of preparation before an emergency can have a huge impact and save lives.
 You can prepare in three simple steps: